OhioNorthDatabaseTraining/Administrative/README.md

-# Ohio North Database Training - Administrative
+# Monthly Meetings

-A repository for running the Ohio North Database Training organization.
+A repository for running the Ohio North Database Training organization's monthly meetings.